Oklahoma’s ‘Pioneer Woman’ builds media empire on the Plains

 “I think people are drawn to ‘The Pioneer Woman,’ not because I am some fascinating person, but because I present things that a lot of people can relate to,” a self-effacing Drummond said in an interview with The Associated Press at the store, a retail and restaurant location she and her husband opened in October.
 “I’m not a chef, and I’m not an expert at anything.
 I’m just a mom and a wife.”

-Drummond grew up the daughter of a surgeon in Bartlesville, a town of about 36,000 about 20 miles east of Pawhuska.
+Drummond grew up the daughter of a surgeon in Bartlesville, a town of about 36,000 people about 20 miles (32 kilometers) east of Pawhuska.
 As she puts it, she grew up on the seventh fairway of a golf course, a far cry from the working cattle ranch she now calls home.
-She left for school at the University of Southern California and, a few years after graduating, planned to move closer to home, in Chicago.
+She left for school at the University of Southern California and, a few years after graduating, planned to move closer to home, to Chicago.

 Her plans took a detour when she stopped for a visit in Bartlesville where she joined some friends at a bar and met “a cowboy wearing Wranglers.”
 She went on to marry him in 1996, and never made it to the Windy City.